stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $FF
 ```

 The result is `$FF` with no carry bit.
 Now we can add the MSBs.
-We do not update the value of the Carry flag during the subtraction operation, so the ALU performs the following calculation:
+We do not update the value of the Carry flag during the subtraction operation.
+The ALU performs the following calculation:

 ```markup
   $00 + ~$00 + Carry